akosgintl/langchain-extract/README.md

-🚧 Under Active Development 🚧

-This repo is under active developments.
+**Archived**

+This is an example repo that is no longer maintained, but you can use it as a reference for implementing an extraction service with a UI.

 Do not use code from `main`.
 Instead please checkout code from [releases](https://github.com/langchain-ai/langchain-extract/releases)

 This repository is not a library, but a jumping point for your own application -- so do not be surprised to find breaking changes between releases!